VPS hosting vs cloud hosting: What's the difference?

 - …and much more!

-Plus, there are four types of cloud hosting solutions.
-They can be Public Clouds, Private Clouds, Hybrid Clouds or Multi-clouds.
+Plus, there are four types of cloud hosting solutions: Public Clouds, Private Clouds, Hybrid Clouds, and Multi-clouds.

 How does cloud hosting work?